V1ct0rC/Data-Analytics-Chatbot-with-LLMs/README.md

 ![Landing Page](frontend/assets/landing_page_print.png)

+This repo is divided into three main parts: the frontend, the backend and the cloud.
+The frontend is responsible for the user interface, while the backend handles the logic of processing user queries, interacting with the database, and generating responses.
+The cloud part is responsible for creatng the infrascructure and hosting the database and making it accessible to the backend.

+For the frontend, I used [Streamlit](https://streamlit.io/), a powerful framework for building data applications.
+The backend is built with Python (FastAPI), using libraries such as [SQLAlchemy](https://www.sqlalchemy.org/) for database interactions.
+The cloud part is implemented using [AWS RDS](https://aws.amazon.com/rds/) for hosting the database, and [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) for interacting with AWS services.

+The LLM model used in this project is [Google Gemini](https://ai.google.dev/gemini), which is a powerful language model that can understand and generate natural language text.
+The model is used to interpret user queries, translate them into SQL queries, and generate responses based on the results of the queries.
+Gemini was chosen because it seamlessly integrates with Python functions and have a robust API for interacting with the backend.

 ---
 To run the application locally, you only need to create a `.env` file in the root directory or export the following environment variables in your terminal and create a virtual environment with the required dependencies: